About Monument to Victor Emmanuel II

 Victor Emmanuel II reigned from 1861 to 1878.
 He was the leading force behind the unification of Italy and served as its first king following the establishment of the unified kingdom.

-Inside the Monument to Victor Emmanuel II there is a small museum about Italian unification and visitors can also go to the top for great views.
+Visitors can also go to the terrace at the top of the monument for panoramic views.
 It is part of the UNESCO site of the Historic Centre of Rome.

 Discover the best places to visit in Rome with an expert guide to Rome’s top tourist attractions.
 Includes the top ten places to visit with an interactive map and guide.